thephoeron/baphomet/README.md

 Extensible definition forms supporting packages-as-types convention for Common Lisp.

+## About

+Using the `BAPHOMET` library requires careful consideration as it may involve significant rewrites to your code-base.
+It offers many advantages for writing Common Lisp software, but demands sacrifice, discipline, and utter devotion in exchange.

+What you gain:

+- static-typing syntax for Common Lisp
+- extended type model
+- consistent definition form syntax
+- language-oriented programming support

+What you lose:

+- the packages-as-namespaces idiom
+- clean and tidy interoperability with other Lisp libraries

+Definer macros try to do the right thing, but at present the library doesn't hijack package interning for symbols to force type-validation.
+That means you can bypass the provided interface (whether accidentally or intentionally) to intern symbols in the wrong type-packages, change the value of a symbol to an invalid type for that package, and all sorts of other madness.
+However, if you stick to the interface and follow the packages-as-types convention devoutly, you shouldn't run into any trouble while I nitpick over the best way to enforce type-validation on a package basis.

 ## History

 The `BAPHOMET` library began life as a fork of [DEMACS][], went through a few